eclipse-esmf/esmf-antora-ui/docs/logo-and-color-palette/ESMF_description.md

 ### Icon parts

-The ESMF-icon consists of four independent parts.
+The ESMF icon consists of four independent parts.
 Each one stands for a different meaning, represented by a different color.
-These four elements represent the process steps during the usage of the ESMF framework with the orange Eclipse Open Source core in the center.
+These four elements represent the process steps during the usage of the ESMF framework with the orange Eclipse open source core in the center.

 ![Four different parts](images/esmf_icon_description.png)